Link juice is a term that gets thrown around in the SEO community a lot.

 Let’s break it down.

-Essentially, when a webpage links to another site, it shares some of its own ranking power with the linked site, which can help improve the linked site’s position in search engine results, its visibility, and overall domain authority.
+Essentially, when a webpage links to another site, it shares some of its own ranking power, link value, and link authority with the linked site, which can help improve the linked site’s position in search engine results, its visibility, and overall domain authority.

 The concept hinges on the idea that not all links are created equal; links from high-authority, relevant sites are more valuable and therefore pass more “juice.”